 - Successfully complete the training requirements within the state of North Dakota, AND

 - No disqualifying offenses.
 A criminal background check is conducted on every new and renewal applicant.
 If you have been convicted of any alcohol-related offense within the past three years, you are ineligible for a Class 1 license but may apply for a Class 2 license.

 - The BCI cannot determine whether you are eligible for a Class 1 license in advance of completing the application processing procedures.

 The difference between a Class 1 license and a Class 2 license is – Reciprocity.

-Both licenses are equally valid within North Dakota, but because of the additional testing requirements, the holders of a Class 1 license have reciprocity in many more states than those who hold a Class 2 license.
-The application process and testing fees are the same for both classes of license.
+Both licenses are equally valid within North Dakota, but because of the additional testing requirements, the holders of a Class 1 license have reciprocity in more states than those who hold a Class 2 license.

 All testing must be completed within the state of North Dakota.
 Testing requirements cannot be waived.
 You cannot transfer an out of state license or the training for that license to North Dakota.